warrenseine/prettier-plugin-csharp/README.md

   </a>
 </p>

+## Intro

+Prettier C# adds C# support to the [Prettier](https://github.com/prettier/prettier) code formatter.
+Like Prettier, it is opinionated and restricts style options to a minimum.
+It runs where Prettier runs, including CI and pre-commit hooks.

 ## WORK IN PROGRESS

 Please note that this plugin is under active development, and might not be ready to run on production code yet. **It will break your code.**